CrackedPolishedBlackstoneBricksMC/voldeloom/sample/README.md

 **Works great.** This must be executed on a Java 8 JVM, because gradle 4 is not compatible with newer jvms, and the `toolchains` feature doesn't exist yet to select the correct compiler.

+### 1.4.7-thingy

+Forge 1.4.7-6.6.2.534 using Gradle 7.6 and [unascribed's UnknownThingy mapping set](https://git.sleeping.town/unascribed/UnknownThingy) instead of MCP.

+Currently **broken**, likely due to the mappings not playing well with tiny-remapper and Voldeloom not being equipped to handle intermediaryless mappings.
+At least it is broken in a way that indicates it's trying to load the mappings!!!

 ### 1.5.2

 Forge 1.5.2-7.8.1.738 using Gradle 7.6.